The myth of the presidential mandate

 Forget what President Obama and Mitt Romney say they want to do next year.
 The better question might be: How do they intend to get any of it done?
 To use a phrase that was popular during the Democratic primary in 2008, what’s their “theory of change”?

-Rep. Paul Ryan (R-Wis.), speaking at the Reagan library in California, was even more emphatic: “If we make the case effectively and win this November, then we will have the moral authority to enact the kind of fundamental reforms America has not seen since Ronald Reagan’s first year.”
+Republican Rep. Paul Ryan, speaking at the Reagan Library, was even more emphatic: “If we make the case effectively and win this November, then we will have the moral authority to enact the kind of fundamental reforms America has not seen since Ronald Reagan’s first year.”

 This is conventional wisdom.
 Elections are arguments about where the country should go next.
 The candidate who wins the election wins the argument.
-The opposition party has little choice but to step aside.
-After all, it’s out of power.
+The opposition party, disappointed as they may be, has little choice but to step aside.
+After all, they’re out of power.

-Nor is it clear what policies voters have endorsed when they select a president.
-Some go to the ballot box having read every word of their chosen candidate’s agenda, but most don’t.
-A swing voter in Ohio might turn against Romney because of his links to Bain Capital without intending to endorse Obama on immigration reform.
+Nor is it clear what specific policies voters have endorsed when they select a president.
+Although some go to the ballot box having read every word of their chosen candidate’s agenda, most don’t.
+A swing voter in Ohio might turn against Romney because of his links to Bain Capital without intending to endorse Obama’s ideas on immigration reform.
 “In short,” wrote political scientist John Sides in a roundup of academic research on presidential mandates, “we cannot interpret an election outcome as a wholesale endorsement of the winner’s policy proposals (or as a wholesale rejection of the loser’s).”

-Plus, members of Congress don’t report to a national electorate but to their state or district.
-If Obama narrowly wins the election but badly loses Kentucky, is Senate Minority Leader Mitch McConnell (R) really betraying the will of the people in organizing relentless opposition to Obama’s policies?
-McConnell’s certainly not betraying the will of his people.
+In addition, members of Congress don’t report to a national electorate.
+They report to their states or districts.
+If Obama narrowly wins the election but badly loses Kentucky, Senate Minority Leader Mitch McConnell is carrying out the will of his people in organizing relentless opposition to Obama’s policies.

-Worse, members of Congress — particularly Republicans — increasingly fear their primary election opponents more than their general election opponents.
+Worse, members of Congress -- particularly Republicans -- increasingly fear their primary election opponents more than their general election opponents.
 If you’re a Republican in a reliably Republican district or state, you’re probably more likely to lose to a far-right primary challenger than to a Democrat.
 (Just ask Bob Bennett, the former senator of Utah, or Richard Lugar, who just lost the Republican Senate primary in Indiana.)
-As a result, the voters you’re most eager to assuage aren’t just Republicans, but hard-core conservatives.
+As a result, the voters you’re most eager to assuage aren’t just Republicans but also hard-core conservatives.
 They definitely don’t want you standing down out of obeisance to some abstract notion of “mandates.”

-Finally, when a party loses an election, it turns its attention to regaining power.
-In Robert Draper’s book “Do Not Ask What Good We Do: Inside the U.S. House of Representatives,” he reports on a strategy dinner attended by top Republicans, including Rep. Eric Cantor (Va.), Sen. Jim DeMint (S.C.), Rep. Kevin McCarthy (Calif.) and Ryan, on the eve of Obama’s inauguration.
+Finally, when a party does lose an election, it turns its attention to regaining power in the next cycle.
+In Robert Draper’s book “Do Not Ask What Good We Do: Inside the U.S. House of Representatives,” he reports on a strategy dinner attended by top Republicans, including Rep. Eric Cantor, Sen. Jim DeMint, Rep. Kevin McCarthy and Ryan, on the eve of Obama’s inauguration.
 “If you act like you’re the minority, you’re going to stay in the minority,” Draper quotes McCarthy saying.
 “We’ve gotta challenge them on every single bill and challenge them on every single campaign.”

 McCarthy, of course, was right.
 Minorities don’t become majorities by helping the other party govern successfully.
 When things go well, voters reward the party in charge.
-More often, they become majorities by grinding the gears of government to a halt, amping up partisanship and doing all they can to make voters disgusted with Washington.
-The belief that minority politicians will clap majority colleagues on the back, mutter “good game,” and get out of the way is fantasy.
+More often, minorities become majorities by grinding the gears of government to a halt, amping up partisanship and doing everything they can to make sure voters are disgusted with Washington.
+Given such incentives, the belief that minority politicians will clap their majority colleagues on the back, mutter “good game” and get out of the way is fantasy.

-Fiscal policy is a special case in which the consequences of gridlock will make action necessary and Senate rules make passage easier.
-On most issues, neither Obama nor Romney is likely to have the votes or cross-party cooperation to get much done.
-Washington is too bitterly polarized for that, and the U.S. political system is too easy to stymie.
-If voters don’t like that state of affairs — if we want elections to produce leaders who can govern effectively — then the question, really, is what our theory of change is.
+Fiscal policy is a special case in which the consequences of gridlock will make action necessary and Senate rules will make passage easier.
+On most issues, neither Obama nor Romney would be likely to have the votes or cross-party cooperation to get much done.
+Washington is too bitterly polarized for that, and the political system is too easy to stymie.
+If voters don’t like that state of affairs -- if we want elections to produce leaders who can govern effectively -- then the question, really, is what our theory of change is.
 Because simply turning Democrats and Republicans in and out of office doesn’t seem to be working.